Active mechanics reveal molecular-scale force kinetics in living oocytes: Results

-To investigate how well our estimated kinetic parameters describe our experimental data we turn to Brownian dynamics simulations.
-We use the measured parameters (mechanics, kinetics, etc.) extracted from the AMR measurements and force spectrum to simulate vesicle dynamics via a stochastic equation of motion (see SM) using previously developed methods \cite{Bochud_2007,Baczewski_2013}.
-These simulations of vesicle motion use exclusively values measured from experiment, without any free parameters.
-We analyze these simulations by calculating the full probability distribution of the simulated vesicle displacements (also known as van Hove Correlations) and compare them to our experimental measurements.
-We find that the statistics of the simulated vesicle motion is in excellent agreement with the measured spontaneous motion of vesicles in living oocytes (Fig \ref{fig:fig4}D).
+To test this, we analyze the simulations by calculating the full probability distribution of the simulated vesicle displacements (also known as van Hove Correlations \cite{Betz_2014}) and compare them to our experimental measurements (Fig \ref{fig:fig4}D).
+We find that the statistics of the simulated vesicle motion is in excellent agreement with the measured spontaneous motion of vesicles in living oocytes.
 Measured and simulated motion of vesicles is nearly identical including the central Gaussian region and the non-Gaussian tails (shaded red in Fig \ref{fig:fig4}D) at short timescales.
-This non-Gaussian behavior is indicative of molecular motor activity and is dominated by the single most persistent molecular motor closest to the vesicle \cite{Toyota_2011}.
+This non-Gaussian behavior suggests molecular motor activity that is dominated by the single most persistent motor closest to the vesicle \cite{Toyota_2011}.
 While our analytic model describes the mean values of the experimental measurements, these simulations exploit the full range of data by capturing the entire distribution of displacement correlations from experiments.
-Hence, the agreement found between simulations and experiment is non-trivial and serves as verification of our estimated kinetic parameters.
-These results show that our model of step-like active forces is able to capture the overall motion of vesicles (including higher-order statistics) embedded in the cytoplasmic-skeleton of living oocytes.
+In other words there was no guarantee simulations would agree with the experiments, particularly for the tails of the distribution (or any other non-Gaussian behavior).
+Hence, the agreement found between simulations and experiment is non-trivial and supports the estimated kinetic parameters and use of the memory kernel acting on both the vesicle and the cage.
+These results show that our model of step-like active forces captures the overall motion of vesicles (including higher-order statistics) in the cytoplasmic-skeleton of living oocytes.